Milchreis/Flashy/README.md

 # Flashy 🔦

 Flashy is a simple 2D game.
-You have to pick up the turquoise items to survive and avoid contact with the violet agents.
+You have to pick up items to survive and avoid contact with enemies.
 But be careful.
 You are just equipped with a flashlight to light up the maze.

 ![flashy-screenshot](https://github.com/Milchreis/Flashy/blob/master/screenshot.png)